ykchau/PT2314-4-Channel-Input-Audio-Processor-Driver/README.md

 # PT2314-Driver
 This is a basic driver of PT2314, for the LaLiMat Project, and is based on Arduino or ESP For easy reuse in other projects, I didn't make it specific for LaLiMat, so you can use this in your project with little modification.
+I wrote some Basic functions which allow you to control the PT2314 from I2C.

 # Note
 Although this driver is for PT2314, I highly recommend you use PT2314E if you are using it's I2C, because there are some problems with the original PT2314 chips during I2C communication.